Set on a working farm, the Granary delivers an authentic pastoral experience albeit with reassuringly modern comforts

 The Granary sits on a working farm and livery yard with associated farm traffic.
 There are a number of other properties close by.
 Guests should expect greater volumes of farm traffic at harvest time.

-Farm tours can be arranged on request - subject to owner availability and at additional cost depending on guest requirements.
+Farm tours can be arranged on request - subject to owner availability and at additional cost (from £50 per tour) depending on guest requirements.

 Situated approximately 22 miles northwest of Newcastle, The Granary at Rothley East Shield is wonderfully located to explore Northumberland’s beautiful National Park, coastline and everything in between.